draftdev/startup-marketing-checklist/tactics/free.md

   - [ ] Local small business journals (eg: [Crain's Chicago](http://www.chicagobusiness.com/section/Contact-Us&template=mobile))
   - [ ] Local bloggers in your industry
   - [ ] National bloggers in your industry

+- [ ] Find Reviews or lists of similar products.
+Ask to be added or leave a comment about your product.